Huotes/CommitMaker/README.md

 I don't see women as objects.
 I consider each to be in a class of her own.

 If Chuck Norris wants your opinion, he'll beat it into you.

+Chuck Norris can be unlocked on the hardest level of Tekken.
+But only Chuck Norris is skilled enough to unlock himself.
+Then he roundhouse kicks the Playstation back to Japan.